dizzacnd/dizzacnd.github.io/README.md

 # THREADED

-This is a sample application that demonstrates an E-commerce static website using Bootstrap 5.
+This is a sample application that demonstrates an e-commerce fashion website using Bootstrap 5.

 ## Live Demonstration

-The E-commerce demo can be [viewed online here](https://dizzacnd.github.io/).
+The e-commerce fashion website demo can be viewed online [here](https://dizzacnd.github.io/).

 ## Getting Started
 To get started, you can simply clone this `dizzacnd.github.io` repository without installing any dependecies.